fbpx

 There are different types of living benefits insurance riders.
 The most common are terminal illness riders, chronic condition riders, critical illness riders.

-• A chronic condition rider permits a policyholder to withdraw from a death benefit of their chronic health condition.
-They need help with everyday tasks.
-They are unable to do at least two activities of daily living.
+This permits a policyholder to withdraw from a death benefit of their chronic health condition.
+They need help with everyday tasks, and are unable to do at least two activities of daily living.
 Examples of such activities include getting help with eating or going to the bathroom.
 This rider would apply to someone who is permanently disabled, for example.

-• A critical illness rider offers an option.
-It allows a death benefit to be used for paying costs related to a qualifying critical illness.
-These are typically illnesses with high care expenses that significantly shorten life spans, such as ALS or life-threatening cancer.
+This allows a death benefit to be used for paying costs related to a qualifying critical illness.
+These are typically illnesses with high care expenses that significantly shorten life spans.
+ALS or life-threatening cancer are illnesses that may qualify.

 Pros and Cons of Using Your Living Benefits

-What a living benefits rider offers is the opportunity to access some portion of the death benefit before you die.
+A living benefits rider offers the opportunity to access some portion of the death benefit before you pass away.
 This can be useful if you are facing expensive costs for care.
 Especially if you or your family are not able to pay for end-of-life care.

 There are drawbacks to taking money from your death benefit.
 It is essential to contemplate these before submitting a living benefit request.